 Biography

-Most recently, I helped launch a new podcast, This Is Probably A Really Weird Question, in which a medical doctor (Ronni Hayon, MD) and I talk about bodies, health, and history.
+In 2021, I helped launch a new podcast, This Is Probably A Really Weird Question, in which a medical doctor (Ronni Hayon, MD) and I talk about bodies, health, and history.
 Ronni is a national expert in gender-affirming healthcare (and we've been friends for 30 years), so the conversation focuses on the histories of transgender people, the importance of LGBTQ+ affirming experiences at the doctor's office, and the histories of sexuality and of medicine that shape today's debates.

 My background: I grew up in a suburb of Cleveland, Ohio, and everyone in my immediate family still lives there.
 I received both my B.A. and my Ph.D. in American history from Yale University.
 My research has received support from Princeton University's Center for the Study of Religion, where I held a postdoctoral fellowship; the Mrs. Giles Whiting Foundation; the Mellon Fellowship in the Humanities from the Council on Library and Information Resources; and numerous other libraries and research institutions.
 In 2012 I was honored to receive the LGBT Religious History Award from the LGBT Religious Archives Network.